ODE to $L^p$ norms: Introduction

 In contrast, the basic form of the norm that will be introduced here differs considerably from the above-mentioned norms in the sense that it does not arise as a derivation of the Minkowski functional, and it does not apply any norming set of functionals either.
 In some cases the classes of spaces introduced here do not coincide as sets with any of the classes mentioned above for a given $p\colon [0,1]\to [1,\infty)$ measurable.
 This is due to obstructions that will become obvious shortly.
-Also, there appears to be no particular reason to assume, a priori, that the norms are related, although some partial information is available, see Proposition \ref{prop: upineq}.
-However, we are not taking any position here on whether or not the norms introduced here are equivalent in some cases to some of the above-mentioned norms (constant $p$ case excluded).
+However, roughly speaking, the norms studied here are equivalent to the Nakano norms; see Proposition \ref{prop: upineq}.

-The above norms enjoy the attractive property of being rearrangement invariant in the sense that applying a measure-preserving transformation $T\colon \Omega\to \Omega$ onto such that $\phi(|f(x)|,x)=\phi(|f\circ T(x)|,T(x))$ for a.e. $x\in \Omega$ does not change the value of the norm.
-However, one may argue that the rearrangement invariance and apparent simplicity of the definition of the norm come with a cost.
+The above norms enjoy the attractive property of being rearrangement invariant in the sense that applying a measure-preserving transformation $T\colon \Omega\to \Omega$ onto such that $\psi(|f(x)|,x)=\psi(|f\circ T(x)|,T(x))$ for a.e. $x\in \Omega$ (see the above Nakano norm) does not change the value of the norm.
+However, one may argue that the rearrangement invariance and the apparent simplicity of the definition of the norm come with a cost.
 Namely, the definition of the norm is opaque in the sense that it involves an infimum with an integral formula inequality having rather complicated interdependencies at the binding surface of the feasible set.
-For instance, by looking at the definition of the norm it is difficult to decide how adding $1_{\Delta}$, $\Delta\subsetneq \Omega$, $m(\Delta)>0$, to $f$ contributes to the norm, even if $\Delta$ is in some sense conveniently displaced.
+For instance, by looking at the definition of the norm it is difficult to decide how adding $1_{\Delta}$, $\Delta\subsetneq \Omega$ measurable, $m(\Delta)>0$, to $f$ contributes to the norm, even if $\Delta$ is in some sense conveniently displaced.
+Here $1_\Delta$ is the characteristic function of the set $\Delta$.